 I can recall pounding the halls of the Pentagon in 1957, [he said later,] trying to get \$10 million approved for our [USAF] space program.
 We finally got the \$10 million, but it was spelled out that it would be just for component development.
-No system whatever.
+No system whatever.73 summer.

-Even so, in July 1957 Secretary Quarles applied additional spending limits to the WS-117L as part of the Defense Department-wide budget slashing exercise that summer.
 This came after he had received intelligence information that spring predicting that the Soviets would be capable of launching a satellite before the end of the year.
 Quarles' actions should be viewed in terms of the administration's agenda for military satellites and space operations.
 The previous year, administration spokesmen had declared that no government officials were to speak publicly about spaceflight.
 General Schriever found to his dismay that the administration meant business after a February 1957 speech he gave in San Diego, California.
 Discussing the importance of studying potential military offensive functions in space, he declared the time ripe for the Air Force to "move forward rapidly into space."
-The following day Secretary of Defense Wilson instructed him to avoid the word "space" in all future speeches.
+The following day Secretary of Defense Wilson instructed him to avoid the word "space" in all future speeches.74